Kitware/tangelo/docs/setup.rst

 .. [#unset] That is to say, the option is simply unset by default, the
     equivalent of not mentioning the option at all in a configuration file.

+.. [#plugins] This option can *only* appear in the configuration file; there is
+    no command line equivalent.

 Administering a Tangelo Installation
 ====================================